Blackbraid

-An in-depth conversation with Blackbraid’s Jon, reflecting on his transformation from a solitary carpenter in the mountains to an international black metal force.
-He shares the story behind the project’s beginnings, his raw approach to songwriting, and the evolution that shaped three powerful records.
+We sat down with Jon Krieger, creator of Blackbraid, to talk about his journey from solitary carpenter in the mountains to international black metal force.
+Jon shares the story of the project’s beginnings, his approach to songwriting, and the evolution behind the first three records.

-Jon also opens up about his deep connection to nature, the spiritual roots of black metal, and how the genre continues to thrive in the digital age.
-Honest, grounded, and passionate — this interview captures the spirit behind Blackbraid.
+He also opens up about his deep connection to nature, the spiritual roots of black metal, and how art continues to evolve in the digital age.

 How’s the tour been so far?

 The tour’s been great.
-Three out of four shows are sold out so far — it really couldn’t be going any better.
-We’re having a blast with our friends in Dodsrit and Lamp of Murmuur.
-The whole thing’s just been amazing.
+Three out of four shows have been sold out at this point.
+It really couldn’t be going any better.
+We’re having a blast with our friends in Dödsrit and Lamp of Murmuur.
+The whole thing couldn’t be going any better, honestly.

 You have a pretty unique story.
 What was life like before Blackbraid?